MicrosoftCloudEssentials-LearningHub/AI-900StudyGuide/1_ML-questions.md

 - [ ] C. Independent variables `This is incorrect.`.
 This term is often used interchangeably with features.
 Independent variables are the variables that are manipulated or used to predict the outcome (dependent variable).
 In the context of machine learning, independent variables are the same as features.
 - [x] D. Labels `This is the correct answer because labels are the output variables that the model aims to predict.`

-## Q: Matching Machine Learning Processes with Descriptions
+## Q18: Matching Machine Learning Processes with Descriptions

 > Match the machine learning processes to their appropriate descriptions.